ideal-money/etherbank/README.md

 ### Disclaimer
 This repository is created as the proof of concept for Ether Dollar to demonstrate how it can be created as the simplest and most reliable kind of money on the Ethereum network.

-The source codes in this repository is highly experimental and under heavy development.
+The source code in this repository is highly experimental and under heavy development.
 Do not use it for anything security-critical yet.

 All usage is at your own risk!